-This measure is intended to be jointly reported with Hemodialysis Vascular Access: Long-term Catheter Rate.
-These two vascular access quality measures, when used together, consider Arterial Venous Fistula (AVF) use as a positive outcome and prolonged use of a tunneled catheter as a negative outcome.
-With the growing recognition that some patients have exhausted options for an AVF or have comorbidities that may limit the success of AVF creation, joint reporting of the measures accounts for all three vascular access options.
+Continued monitoring of chronic catheter use is needed to sustain this trend and decrease chronic catheter use.
+This measure is intended to be jointly reported with the Hemodialysis Vascular Access- Standardized Fistula Rate.
+These two vascular access quality measures, when used together, consider Arterial Venous (AV) fistula use as a positive outcome and prolonged use of a tunneled catheter as a negative outcome.
+With the growing recognition that some patients have exhausted options for an arteriovenous fistula, or have comorbidities that may limit the success of AVF creation, joint reporting of the measures accounts for all three vascular access options.
 The fistula measure adjusts for patient factors where fistula placement may be either more difficult or not appropriate and acknowledges that in certain circumstances an AV graft may be the best access option.
-This paired incentive structure that relies on both measures (SFR, long-term catheter rate) reflects consensus best practice, and supports maintenance of the gains in vascular access success achieved via the Fistula First/Catheter Last Project over the last decade.
+This paired incentive structure that relies on both measures reflects consensus best practice, and supports maintenance of the gains in vascular access success achieved via the Fistula First/Catheter Last Project and ESRD Network quality improvement projects over the last decade.